vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/readme.md

 - Vssue uses the issue panel of the code platform repo and requires the user to login or register the corresponding platform account.
 - Valine uses leancloud to support pageview statistics, and you can comment without logging in to any account

-If your site is for the general public rather than programmers, Waline is recommended.
+If your site is for the general public rather than programmers, Waline is recommended, otherwise Vssue is recommended.

 :::